mikekchar/portfolio/_posts/2012-04-19-requirements.md

 layout: default
 title: Requirements and Expectations
 permalink: RequirementsAndExpectations
-description: How to differentiate between a requirement and an expectation
+description: How to differentiate between a requirement and an expectation.
+summary: Software development activity comes from many different sources.
+Some of these activities are necessary to deploy the system.
+Some of them are not.
+Additionally, users of the system and even people developing the system have expectations that may or may not match with these requirements.
+This article discusses the difference between a requirement and an expectation.
 ---
 ## Sources of Development Effort